 Get news, competitions and special offers direct to your inbox

-It’s more noticeable than the fairly common soft “white noise” that these types of headphone are prone to.
+It’s more noticeable than the common soft “white noise” to which these types of headphone are prone.
 You could argue that’s the whole point of having two-tier ANC – letting you use more aggressive but “noisier” ANC where necessary – but I prefer using simple on/off pairs that simply work.

-In addition, having to cycle through the ambient monitoring mode is a bit disconcerting if you’re somewhere loud: since there’s only one mode button, you have to flick through the lot.
+In addition, having to cycle through the ambient monitoring mode is a bit disconcerting if you’re in a location that pretty loud.
+Since there’s only one mode button, you have to flick through the lot.

-Libratone calls this take on ANC “CityMix”, and while it sets the Libratone Q Adapt On-Ear apart from the crowd, I’m not sure it’s the best fit for most people.
+Libratone calls this take on ANC ‘CityMix’, and while it sets the Libratone Q Adapt On-Ear apart from the crowd, I’m not sure it will be the best fit for most people.

-The Libratone Q Adapt On-Ear’s wireless reliability is very good, however.
-They use Bluetooth and I heard just a few digital blips during extensive testing over a couple of weeks.
-There’s no NFC, but I didn’t find this much of an issue; these headphones automatically try to hook up with a paired phone when they’re turned on anyway.
+However, the Libratone Q Adapt On-Ear’s wireless reliability is very good.
+They use Bluetooth – and throughout the couple of weeks of extensive testing, I encountered only a few digital blips.
+There’s no NFC, but I didn’t find this much of an issue; these headphones try to hook up with a paired phone automatically when they’re turned on.

-Battery life is between 15-20 hours depending on the mode you use, and there’s a micro-USB socket on one of the cups for charging.
-An included 3.5mm cable lets you use the Libratone Q Adapt On-Ear when you run out of battery, too.
+Battery life is between 15-20 hours, depending on the mode you’re using, and there’s a micro-USB socket on one of the cups for charging.
+The supplied 3.5mm cable lets you use the Libratone Q Adapt On-Ear when you run out of battery, too.

-Like any pair of headphones this tech-packed, you can take calls with the Libratone Q Adapt On-Ear, and you can also share your music with another pair of Libratone Bluetooth headphones (or a speaker), using this set as a middle-man.
+You can take calls with the Libratone Q Adapt On-Ear, and it’s even possible to share your music with another pair of Libratone Bluetooth headphones – or a speaker – using this set as a middle-man.

 Finally, there’s also a Q Adapt On-Ear app.
-This lets you switch between the four levels of active noise cancellation.
-There are more than just the two default ones.
+This lets you switch between four levels of active noise cancellation; there are more than just the two default ones.

-The app has bass and treble boost modes, but I’ve mostly been listening using the default “balanced” mode since it’s what most people are likely to use.
+The app has bass and treble boost modes, but I’ve mostly been listening using the default “balanced” mode, since it’s what most folk are likely to use.
 These are good-sounding headphones, but the features and look are more impressive than the sound.

 Compared to the Bose QuietComfort QC35 and Sony MDR-100ABN, the Libratone Q Adapt On-Ear have poorer dynamics, making the sound less lively and engaging.
-The soundstage isn’t totally flat, but at the price you can get a greater perception of height and depth, which would give music a more “3D” sensibility.
+The soundstage isn’t totally flat, but at the price it is possible to pick up a set of headphones that offer a greater perception of height and depth, making it sound more ‘3D’.

-Letting you quickly flick between ANC and non-ANC modes also lets you hear how the mid-range becomes less rich, and a little raw when cancellation is switched on.
+Quickly flick between ANC and non-ANC modes and you’ll becomes aware of the mid-range becoming less rich, and a little raw when cancellation is switched on.
 Just as using powerful cleaning products can strip the finish off certain surfaces, ANC can have this sort of effect on sound if it isn’t very carefully managed.

-It makes voices sound a little thinner, less refined and a little less natural.
-I’ve heard much worse over the years, but the Libratone Q Adapt On-Ear aren’t cheap and there are several very good alternatives available nowadays as well.
-The obvious picks I’d recommend are full-size pairs such as the Sony MDR-100ABN and Bose QC35, but the AKG N60NC are also worth considering if you don’t mind missing out on wireless.
+It makes voices sound thinner, less refined and a little less natural.
+I’ve heard much worse over the years, but the Libratone Q Adapt On-Ear aren’t cheap and there are several excellent alternatives available.
+The obvious picks I’d recommend are full-size pairs such as the Sony MDR-100ABN and Bose QuietComfort QC35; the AKG N60NC are also worth considering if you don’t mind the lack of wireless.

 Should you buy the Libratone Q Adapt On-Ear?

-The Libratone Q Adapt On-Ear are cool-looking headphones with lots of features, most of which are useful.
-They show up the strengths and weaknesses of Libratone’s experience: it has been making wireless audio gear for years, but is new to headphones.
+The Libratone Q Adapt On-Ear are cool-looking headphones offering plenty features – most of which are useful.
+They show up the strengths and weaknesses of the Libratone experience: the company has been making wireless audio gear for years, but it’s new to headphones.

 Wireless performance is good, but sound quality could be better at the price.
 While there are no glaring errors to make the Libratone Q Adapt On-Ear a failure, the alternatives from the big names simply sound better.

 Libratone probably has some great headphones in its future.
-But these are simply decent ones, and unless you love their particular quirks, you can do better for your cash.
+But these are only decent ones – and unless you love their particular quirks, you can do better for your cash.

 Related: Best noise-cancelling headphones roundup